marota/Oracle4Grid/README.md

 As a limitation, two types of atomic actions are handled, each one having a standard format:

-* An atomic action which impact **one** substation topology - i.e. setting buses of assets (lines origins, lines extremities, generators, loads)
+* An atomic action which impacts **one** substation topology - i.e. setting buses of assets (lines origins, lines extremities, generators, loads)
     ``{"sub": {"1": [{"lines_id_bus": [[0, 2], [2, 2]], "loads_id_bus": [[0, 2]], "gens_id_bus": [[0,2]]}}``
 * An atomic actions that disconnects **one** line ``{"line": {"4": [{"set_line": -1}]}}``